 We offer two weekly group sessions for individuals with aphasia during the fall, spring, and summer academic semesters.
 Group treatment includes small and large conversation groups and support for the person with aphasia.
 The Aphasia Community Group occasionally hosts guest speakers or therapists from other disciplines.
 Periodically, we offer a caregiver support group that occurs at the same time as the Aphasia Community Group.
 We expect to offer an ongoing, regularly scheduled caregiver support, training, and education group in the near future.
-We are also pleased to announce that we now offer a weekly Aphasia Book & Game Club.
-The Aphasia Book & Game Club allows our participants to engage socially with other individuals with aphasia with the support of our graduate student clinicians.
+We also offer weekly Aphasia Clubs.
+The Aphasia Clubs allow our participants to engage socially with other individuals with aphasia, with the support of our graduate student clinicians while engaging in activities such as card and board games, cooking, gardening, and other hobbies.
 Please note that we follow the University of Montana Academic Calendar for all of our group sessions.

 Intensive Comprehensive Aphasia Programs (ICAPs) are a relatively new service delivery model for stroke rehabilitation.
 The number of ICAPs across the country is increasing as a result of a desire to approach aphasia rehabilitation from a holistic and bio-psychosocial background, while also implementing intensive treatment.
 Currently, the evidence suggests that intensive treatment yields the most effective treatment outcomes.
 The overarching goal of an ICAP is to maximize communication potential and improve the life participation.
 In short, ICAPs are multi-faceted and take into consideration the many aspects of communication needs faced by those affected by aphasia.